marvin-k3/gack/README.md

 This system is designed for privacy preservation:
 - Only pose keypoints are stored, not video frames
-- No facial recognition or personal identification
+- Facial recognition is optional and disabled by default
 - Detection data can be easily deleted from the database
 - Local storage only (no cloud uploads)